 - In the days before the hearing it helps to rehearse what you are going to say out loud.
 The more times you have practised saying something out loud, the easier it will be to say it confidently during the hearing, which helps counteract the pressure of being in the hearing at the time.
 It's highly recommended that students present their own appeal rather than Students Rights Officers presenting their appeal.
 It looks much better. - Have you spoken with a Student Rights Officer (SRO)?
 RMIT Policies and Procedures can be quite complex.
-SROs are pros at preparing for hearings and can not only give you important information for the day but also may see something in your case that you have missed or weren't aware of in RMIT policy.
+SRO's are pros at preparing for hearings and can not only give you important information for the day but also may see something in your case that you have missed or weren't aware of in RMIT policy.
 Book an appointment today! - Make sure you also have a hard copy of all of the meeting papers and documentary evidence.
 You should have these with you during your hearing so you can refer to them.
-Even papers you might not think you need could be relevant if someone else brings up something unexpected and you want to be able to look at the paper they are referring to. - Make sure you read your final appeal submission completely before attending the hearing so you are familiar with all the content.
+Even papers you might not think you need could be relevant if someone else brings up something unexpected and you want to be able to look at the paper they are referring to. - Make sure you read your appeal completely before attending the hearing.
+Sometimes Student Rights Officers will make changes to the appeal letter that you need to be aware of.
 The hearing panel members WILL ask questions from the cover letter and other evidence provided. - Make sure you've worked out where your hearing will be and know how to get there in advance.
 You don't want to miss it because you couldn't find the room.